netobserv/flowlogs-pipeline/docs/api.md

                     remove_entry_if_equal: removes the entry if the field value equals specified value
                     remove_entry_if_not_equal: removes the entry if the field value does not equal specified value
                     remove_entry_all_satisfied: removes the entry if all of the defined rules are satisfied
-                    keep_entry: keeps the entry if the set of rules are all satisfied
+                    keep_entry_all_satisfied: keeps the entry if the set of rules are all satisfied
                     add_field: adds (input) field to the entry; overrides previous value if present (key=input, value=value)
                     add_field_if_doesnt_exist: adds a field to the entry if the field does not exist
                     add_field_if: add output field set to assignee if input field satisfies criteria from parameters field